What are the simple rules about badminton UK? Get all the BWF official rules and regulations in badminton game made easy to understand.

 Some newcomers may find the concise badminton UK rules and regulations a little confusing or difficult to understand.

 But this simple guide for novices will soon get you on court and asking for big servings.

 The laws of Badminton World Federation govern and promote the global racket game.
 The badminton national governing body operates from its base and headquarters in Malaysia.

 Badminton is one of the most popular indoor racket sports with top-level competitions played around the world.
 It is currently acknowledged by the International Olympic Committee.

 Mastering the fundamental badminton laws and official match rules will give you the edge.
 Your court game will improve and you will become more competitive.

-The aim of winning in shuttle badminton rules is to triumph at rallies against your opponent.
+The simple aim of winning in shuttle badminton rules and regulation is to triumph at rallies against your opponent.